Demographics of Montreal: Ethnic groups

-Aboriginals
+Indigenous

-34,745 Aboriginals live in Montreal.
+In 2021, there were 46,090 Indigenous people living in Greater Montreal.

 European

 French

 Montreal is the cultural centre of Quebec, French-speaking Canada and French-speaking North America as a whole, and an important city in the Francophonie.
 The majority of the population is francophone.
 Montreal is the largest French-speaking city in North America, and second in the world after Paris when counting the number of native-language Francophones (third after Paris and Kinshasa when counting second-language speakers).
 The city is a hub for French language television productions, radio, theatre, circuses, performing arts, film, multimedia and print publishing.

 Montreal plays a prominent role in the development of French-Canadian and Québécois culture.
 Its contribution to culture is therefore more of a society-building endeavour rather than limited to civic influence.
 The best talents from French Canada and even the French-speaking areas of the United States converge in Montreal and often perceive the city as their cultural capital.
 Montreal is also the most important stop in the Americas for Francophone artists from Europe, Africa and Asia.

 The cultural divide between Canada's Francophone and Anglophone culture is strong and was famously referred to as the "Two Solitudes" by Canadian writer Hugh MacLennan.
 Reflecting their deep-seated colonial roots, the Solitudes were historically strongly entrenched in Montreal, splitting the city geographically at Saint Laurent Boulevard.